 I learned many other things, such as dietary needs, a class that opened my consciousness in taking care of my body health wise and helping others in terms of cooking healthy and manipulating natural ingredients to create specialized menus for the elderly.
 I respect all the classes, including my Art class, which gives me a sense of taste on a professional level in presenting myself, which was kind of weird.
 This informative data impacted my life educationally and mentally, in which I am grateful.

 I respect my lectures, professors, and advisors who contributed to the molding of a continuous good man and the time they put in, to deliver such tedious topics.
 Most of all, I want to thank God for assisting me in the application of absorbing all of this information.
 Last but not least, I like to thank the Kendall College Trust.
 The Trust has been the fertilizer to my educational growth.
 This Fund has greatly assisted me partially in financing this very expensive process of educating me.
 Without this Fund, it would easily be costing my parents over 1.3 million Jamaican dollars per semester.
 Moreover, I want to thank the Trust for this wonderful subsidy.
 There are so many words I can use to express my gratitude towards them, but I will say this; I couldn’t have done it without the help of board members, Catherine and Deb, in keeping me ten toes up and pushing my motivations through this time of hardship.
-Also, my dad, enthusiastic about being my assistant in completing my classes and sharing my grade as if he was in college, it’s so funny.
+Also, my dad, enthusiastic about being my assistant in completing my writing a paper classes and sharing my grade as if he was in college, it’s so funny.
 I will end with, through hardship to the stars and foundation that brought me here.